snail007/gmc/README.md

 | benchmark_test.go | benchmark testing file |
 | README.md | testing and benchmarkresult must be include |

-you can reference the package sync/gpool to get more infomation about code specification.
+You can reference the package sync/gpool to get more infomation about code specification.